JAE-G23/Sentinel2-Roding-Water-Quality-ML/README.md

 </p>

 <p align="center">
   <em>Figure 1.
-The River Roding at Ilford, East London — representative of the urban river corridor investigated in this project.
+The River Roding at Ilford, East London — representative of the urban river corridor investigated in this project.</em>
 </p>

 **Course:** GEOL0069 – Artificial Intelligence for Earth Observation